McDonald's February sales miss target, Europe blamed

 "We think Wall Street was underestimating the effect of the cold snap in Europe," said Janney Capital Markets analyst Mark Kalinowski, who was expecting European same-restaurant sales to rise 5 percent in February.
 Kalinowski has a "buy" rating on McDonald's stock and was advising clients to pick up shares on Thursday's dip.

 McDonald's is not alone in reporting weakness from the region.
-Starbucks Corp, Gap Inc and some other large consumer-focused U.S. companies were also feeling the pinch of European debt woes and austerity measures.
+Starbucks Corp (SBUX.O), Gap Inc (GPS.N) and some other large consumer-focused U.S. companies were also feeling the pinch of European debt woes and austerity measures.

 Sales in its Asia/Pacific, Middle East and Africa units rose just 2.4 percent, missing analysts' calls for an increase of about 8 percent.